royalosyin/Practice-SQL-with-SQLite-and-Jupyter-Notebook/README.md

 10. How to deal with NULLs
 11. How to convert query results into Pandas's DataFrame.

 It is worth noting that this tutorial mainly focuses on how to retrieve data from a database, instead of database management.
-That is why we slected SQLite rather than more complicated Databases such as MySQL or PostgreSQL, etc.
+That is also why we slected SQLite rather than more complicated Databases such as MySQL or PostgreSQL, etc. Some important features are left to be explored by users such as triger and tansaction, primary or foreigh index, etc.

 Moreover, this SQLite tutorial would not cover everything about SQLite.
 I only hope that you could start using SQLite effectively and comfortably.